 Why Freemium Conversion Rate Is The Single Most Predictable Growth Lever For PLG SaaS

 Freemium conversion rate is predictable because it's a contract between product and go-to-market, expressed as a percentage.
 Unlike top-of-funnel channels where spend drives uncertain returns, the freemium funnel compresses acquisition, product experience, and monetization into a signal we can measure and improve quickly.
 If you increase conversion by a few points, you don't just get more revenue — you improve LTV/CAC, shorten payback, and make paid acquisition scalable.
-Pair this with our guide to average landing page conversion rate for a fuller view.
+Pair this with landing page conversion rates for a fuller view.

 Why this matters now: unit economics are under scrutiny at every VC board.
 CAC has gone up.
 Buyers demand value before they buy.
 A good conversion rate directly reduces CAC and raises margin, which is the language investors and finance teams care about.
 If you're weighing this, good bounce is a useful next step.